hms-networks/ixxat-vci4-dotnet-wrapper/doc/README.md

 which is target specific.
 For more information see https://learn.microsoft.com/en-us/dotnet/core/porting/cpp-cli

-To keep this DLL and the native components they are copied into a separate vcinet subdirectory and loaded from there dynamically.
+To keep this DLL and the native components together they are located in a separate vcinet subdirectory and loaded from there dynamically.

 So the layout of the target bin directory is as follows: